JerryBlack/buildKstarsNightlyFromGit/README.md

 The respective github repositories that this script draws from have much more information about the KStars environment and compiling. http://invent.kde.org/education/kstars, https://github.com/indilib/indi, http://github.com/indilib/indi-3rdparty

 This script has been tested on Ubuntu-mate 20.04.2.
-The AstroPi3 github project by Ron Lancaster https://github.com/rlancaste/AstroPi3 is an excellent starting point for setting up your system initially, and was used for this system.
+The AstroPi3 github project by Rob Lancaster https://github.com/rlancaste/AstroPi3 is an excellent starting point for setting up your system initially, and was used for this system.

 ### Modify the script